NicolaiSchmid/ImageClick/README.md

 # ImageClick
-Simple piece of Software for revealing Images Part after Part
+Simple piece of Software for revealing Images Part after Part.
+Software is in openBeta now.